B2D marketing behaves totally different than any other form of marketing …

-Channels such as LinkedIn will not necessarily be mostly relevant here or at least will have a smaller weight in the overall social media mix.
-They are completing work in dev communities which are usually supported or managed technical community managers.
+Channels such as LinkedIn will not necessarily be the main channel here or at least will have a smaller weight in the overall social media mix.
+They are completing work in dev communities which are usually supported or managed by technical community managers (Dev advocacy).

 Marketing must learn how to provide (and prove) its ROI in a world with broken attribution.
 In dev tools companies, you are many times unable to close the loop between the initial user acquisition and an active user of an OSs or even a cloud app.
 It’s a major obstacle that dev marketers must know how to win over.

 Marketers for dev tools companies should know how to get along and collaborate with DevRel or dev advocacy and how to leverage their strengths, while keeping a data driven strategy on.

 Dev communities such as Discord, Slack or Reddit are amazing, but they can be brutal..
 Dev marketers follow different rules when they operate in such communities and leverage internal technical stakeholders.

 The balance between different marketing activities is different.
 Marketers should set a different blend for B2D audiences.
 For instance, SEO is many times very important, but there’s no point in focusing on creating whitepapers and other forms of gated content.

 Content behaves differently as well.
-The ‘docs’ area in the website is one of the most important assets to work on, blog content should be a mix of thought leadership and a lot of technical content, and technical content should be distributed in dev channels such as dev.to, Dzone, Thenewstack, Reddit or alike, with the help of DevRel
+The ‘docs’ area in the website is one of the most important assets to work on, blog content should be a mix of thought leadership and a lot of technical “how to” articles, and content should be distributed in dev channels such as dev.to, Dzone, Thenewstack, Reddit or alike, sometimes with the help of DevRel stakeholder.

-In a PLG (self serve) world, the product itself, be it an OSS or cloud, must convert users to become interested in purchasing a license or convert active users to become paying ones.
+In a DevOps and a PLG world, the product itself, be it an OSS or cloud, should convert users to become interested in purchasing a license or convert active users to become paying ones.
 Marketing must acknowledge this, and know how to work with the product (using sendbox or playground environments for instance)

 In short, B2D marketing is different and therefore it requires specific experience.